FC Hansa Rostock: Play in Rostock

 A match between SC Empor Rostock and SC Dynamo Berlin at the Ostseestadion in 1957.

-Newly formed SC Empor Rostock took the place of the former Lauter-based club in first division play in November 1954.
+The newly formed SC Empor Rostock took the place of the former Lauter-based club in first division play in November 1954.
 They finished second the next season, but in 1956 plunged to 14th place and were relegated.
 They quickly bounced back, rejoining the DDR-Oberliga in 1958, before going on to become a very competitive side with a series of three vice-championships to their credit from 1962 to 1964, as well as several appearances in the final of the FDGB Pokal.
 The re-organization of East German sports in 1965 led to the association's football department becoming independent as Fußball Club Hansa Rostock, which was designated as one of the country's 10 dedicated football club intended to groom talent for the development of a strong East Germany national team.
 The new club's name acknowledged Rostock's history as one of the major trading centres of northern Europe's Hanseatic League.
 FC Hansa Rostock would be sponsored by the maritime combine VEB Kombinat Seeverkehr und Hafenwirtschaft.
 And the club would be patronaged by the SED First Secretary of Bezirk Rostock, as well as future Free German Trade Union Federation chairman and Politburo member Harry Tisch.

 By the 1970s, the club was consistently finishing in the lower half of the league table and was relegated to the second division DDR-Liga for a single season on three occasions late in the decade.
 They returned to form in the 1980s, and, as the football leagues of West Germany and East Germany were merged in 1990 after the re-unification of the country, Rostock won its first national championship in the final season of East German football, played out in the transitional NOFV-Oberliga.
 This is their only top flight title to date in play in East Germany or the unified Germany.

 They also captured the last East German Cup with a 1–0 win over FC Stahl Eisenhüttenstadt.